Clergy Renewal - Sabbatical Information

-As part of Fr Tommy's Clergy Renewal from May 1 – July 31, 2020, he will travel to Mexico, San Francisco, and Spain for relaxation, study, and prayer.
-He will visit the Shrine of Our Lady of Guadalupe in Mexico City, the magnificent ruins of the civilization of Teotihuacan, Grace Cathedral and natural wonders in the San Francisco Bay Area (where he lived for nine years), sites in and around Barcelona, and finish at the famous statue of the "Black Madonna" on the sacred mount of Montserrat.
+As part of Fr Tommy's Clergy Renewal from June 1 – August 31, 2021, he will travel to Mexico, San Francisco, and Greece for relaxation, study, and prayer.
+He will visit the Shrine of Our Lady of Guadalupe in Mexico City, the magnificent ruins of the civilization of Teotihuacan, Grace Cathedral and natural wonders in the San Francisco Bay Area (where he lived for nine years), sites in and around Greece, and finish at the home of Mary in Ephesus in Turkey.
 During his travels, he will be joined by clergy colleagues, friends and family, and will pursue spiritual direction, Spanish enrichment, and discernment.

 We will have opportunities to discuss this more in the future before the renewal time starts.
 During his clergy renewal, you can see Fr Tommy's posts via his Professional Facebook page.

 Please let us know if you have any questions about the Clergy Renewal time in 2021.